alphagov/government-service-design-manual/the-team/delivery-manager.md

 A delivery manager will also need the following skills:

-* strong organisational skills
+* strong organisational and communication skills
 * collaborative approach to working
 * good at prioritising time-critical work
 * an understanding of the wider digital landscape
-* *other e.g. managing tight resource constraints?*

 ## Job description templates
 [Delivery Manager](https://docs.google.com/a/digital.cabinet-office.gov.uk/document/d/1fF_PnQeSQg75EvJzH316HoSee3J86ywd2j2EcXPbXuE/edit) (Google drive link.
 You will need permission to view.)